-A consumer who is registered with MCB (or a family member) may request a Certificate of Legal Blindness.
-This certificate, which verifies that the person is registered with MCB, is needed when applying for tax exemptions and for other identification purposes.
-To have a copy sent to you, please email Karin.Butler@state.ma.us in the MCB Registration Department.
+An individual who is registered with MCB (or a family member) may request a copy of a Certificate of Blindness (COB).
+A COB verifies that the individual is registered with MCB and is needed when applying for tax exemptions and other identification purposes.

 Specialized Telephone Equipment Program

 Individuals who are legally blind and Deafblind may be eligible for specialized telephones at a reduced cost or for free, depending on income requirements, through the Massachusetts Equipment Distribution Program (MassEDP).

 For further information regarding the Program and eligibility, visit Mass.gov or call (800) 300-5658 Monday thru Friday from 8:30 am to 5 pm.

 Individuals who are legally blind may be entitled to federal and state income tax exemptions and deductions.
 When filing tax returns, a current Certificate of Blindness or other medical evidence may be required for verification purposes if an exemption or deduction is claimed.

 Individuals who are legally blind may be eligible for a property tax exemption on a home in which they reside and own.
 As the amount of the exemption varies, contact the local assessor's office for further details.
 A current Certificate of Blindness must be submitted.